BYLAWS OF RESTORE THE FOURTH, INC.

 SR. 6.2: Votes by Electronic Mail

-The Board and the Chapter Council may conduct votes via electronic mail or via other online means, provided that:
+The Board may conduct votes via electronic mail or via other online means,

-(a) Members of the Board or of the Chapter Council all receive the same information, including each member’s vote;
+provided that: (a) Members of the Board all receive the same information, including each member’s vote;

-(b) a date and time is set for the start and end of each electronic mail vote;
+(b) a date and time are set for the start and end of each electronic mail vote;

-(d) no motion is approved by less than a majority of the current voting members of the Board or Chapter;
+(d) no motion is approved by less than a majority of the current voting members of the Board;

 (e) electronic mail or online votes are recorded in the minutes of the next regular meeting.